 WALTHER, Christoph Theodosius.
-Schildberg in Neumark (now in Poland) 20.12.1699 — Dresden 29.4.1741.
+Schildberg in Neumark (now Golenice in Poland) 20.12.1699 — Dresden 29.4.1741.
 German Missionary and Precursor of Indology in India.
-Son of a minister, lost early his father.
-After gymnasium in Stargard studied from 1720 theology at Halle.
+Son of a minister, lost early his father and was educated by his grandfather.
+After gymnasium in Stargard worked as teacher and studied from 1720 theology at Halle.
 Ordained 1724 in Copenhagen.
 In 1725-39 missionary in Tranquebar.
 After repeated illnesses returned to Copenhagen, where the king provided him with an office.
 In 1741 he went to Germany to visit friends, got fever in Dresden and died soon.
-Married, five children all died at early age.
+Married 1729, five children all died in early age.
 His many manuscripts and letters are preserved by Franckesche Stiftungen in Halle.

 Publications: Diss. on Hebrew under C. B. Michaelis.
 Halle 1724.

 – “Doctrina temporum Indica ex libris Indicis et Brahmanum institutione a C.CI).IC CCXXXIII Trangambariae digesta simul cum paralipomenis recentioribus”, appendix to T. S. Bayer’s Historia regni Graecorum Bactrianae.
 St.P.
 1738.

 – Observationes grammaticae quibus linguae Tamulicae idioma vulgare illustratur.
 Tranquebar 1739 (an appendix to Beschi’s grammar, which he published).

 – Sn ecclesiastical history in Tamil or Malayalam (“in malabarischer Sprache”), some further religious writings in Tamil.